Skip to main content

 Having sites that know and understand Ecraid procedures, contracting, and data collection, prepares them for comparable work during pandemics.
 In addition, the ongoing collaboration through studies establishes a long-term relationship that is invaluable in the uncertain circumstances of a pandemic.
 Using information from Ecraid’s network management system, we can determine sites' capabilities, performance, and interests to ensure an effective response to outbreaks.
 Through the continued collection of harmonised data from the network, we have an in-depth understanding of disease epidemiology across Europe.
 Lastly, the relationship with key opinion leaders through the network ensures we stay on top of developments in diagnostics and therapeutics that could be used in future pandemics.

-Coming up in the second interview in our Expert Spotlight Series, we sit down with Yazdan Yazdanpanah – Director of ANRS MIE and Ecraid Coordinating Committee member.
+Expert Spotlight: Yazdan Yazdanpanah – Director of ANRS MIE and Ecraid Coordinating Committee member.